sidmulajkar/sidsblog/sidmulajkar/content/posts/databases-how-do-we-know-its-the-right-one.md

 ---
 title: "Databases!
 How do we know it's the right one? "
-categories: [mysql, sql, sql database, nosql, nosql database, nosql-vs-sql, rdbms, data structures, database, sidsblog, factors, vertical scaling, horizontal scaling]
+categories: [how to choose the right database, mysql, sql, sql database, nosql, nosql database, nosql-vs-sql, rdbms, data structures, database, sidsblog, factors, vertical scaling, horizontal scaling]
-tags: [mysql, sql, sql database, nosql, nosql database, nosql-vs-sql, rdbms, data structures, database, sidsblog, factors, vertical scaling, horizontal scaling]
+tags: [how to choose the right database, mysql, sql, sql database, nosql, nosql database, nosql-vs-sql, rdbms, data structures, database, sidsblog, factors, vertical scaling, horizontal scaling]
 date: 2021-12-23T17:26:04+05:30
 description: "This tutorial will help you understand what factors to consider before the selecting the database."
 author: Siddhant Mulajkar